1512413-TrucGiaPhu/amazono-ecommerce/README.md

 - cd server
 - npm install

-start server:
+start the server:
 - node server.js
-- at this stage, if there's a error said "failed to connect to server", just Control + C and node server.js to start the sever again
+- at this stage, if there's an error said "failed to connect to server", just stop your terminal by pressing "Ctrl + C" and "node server.js" to start the sever again

-start client:
+start the client:
 - ng serve

 go to localhost:4200 to see magic happens